Jared Smiley, LPC Atlanta

 Finances

-I am in network with Aetna insurance provider.
-If your insurance is with a different company, we can provide you a superbill for any out-of-network benefits your plan offers to cover some of the cost of therapy.
+I am not in-network with any insurance panels, and we can provide you a superbill for any out-of-network benefits your plan offers to cover some of the cost of therapy.
 It's important to contact your insurance provider and ask about your mental/behavioral health coverage.
 In some cases, a sliding-scale fee can be arranged based on availability.
-The self-pay rate is $170 per session.

 5 things to know about starting psychotherapy...